-The 2013 Great Gatsby movie is creating a lot of buzz in the fashion world.
-A sudden revival of 1920’s inspired clothing is due in part to the movie’s big release.
+The 2013 The Great Gatsby movie is creating a lot of buzz in the fashion world.
+A sudden revival of 1920s inspired clothing is due in part to the movie’s big release.
 Beaded cocktail dresses, slinky shift dresses, sparkling headbands, and gold and silver heels are gracing red-carpets and racks at your local shopping destinations.
-For a vintage style loving nut like myself, I love it… and hate it.
+For a vintage style-loving nut like myself, I love it… and hate it.

 Great Gatsby Movie Inspired Style

-That being said what I love about this year’s revival ARE the new designs that were cool enough to bring back.
-Beaded dresses, an art form lost in the 20’s (and 80’s), are back and more beautiful than ever.
-They have both a sophisticated look with long gowns and a fun flapper vibe with fringe and feathers on tiered flapper dresses.
-(Look at Sue Wong’s collection for both types of dresses.)
+That being said, what I love about this year’s revival ARE the new designs that were cool enough to bring back.
+Beaded dresses, an art form lost in the ’20s (and ’80s), are back and more beautiful than ever.
+They have both a sophisticated look with the long gowns, and a fun flapper vibe with fringe and feathers on tiered flapper dresses.
+(Look at Sue Wong’s collection for both types of dresses).

 Great Gatsby Movie Dresses

 I could go on and on about all the new style influences but the point of this post was to look at The Great Gatsby Movie costumes- are they really 1920s?